sogno-platform/dpsim/docs/hugo/content/en/docs/Development/guidelines.md

 A new version of DPsim has to be indicated as follows:

-- Update setup.cfg
+- Update `version` in `pyproject.toml`
-- Update CMakeLists.txt
+- Update `VERSION` in the top level `CMakeLists.txt`
-- Update sonar-project.properties
+- Update `sonar.projectVersion` in `sonar-project.properties`
-- Update CHANGELOG.md and include all the unreleaed changes in the list
+- Update `CHANGELOG.md` and include all the unreleased changes in the list
-- Create a new tag with an increased version number (can be done during the Release in GitHub)
+- Create a new tag with an increased version number, which can be done during the release in GitHub

 ## Python Packages